WordPress/gutenberg/packages/block-editor/src/components/block-alignment-toolbar/README.md

 ### Usage

-Renders an block alignment toolbar with alignments options.
+Renders a block alignment toolbar with alignments options.

 ```jsx
 import { BlockAlignmentToolbar } from '@wordpress/block-editor';